Not sure if Hyatt Place is right for you?

 Potential Mitigations

-- Your attorney should confirm the statements made in Item 1 regarding the lack of predecessors.
+- Your attorney should always carefully review Item 1 for any mention of predecessors.

 Pattern of Litigation